 Myth 3: I don’t need to recycle – Brisbane has heaps of space to bury our waste

-Committing to reducing waste and recycling all that we can maximises the resources and materials already in use while conserving untouched resources for future generations.
+Committing to reducing waste and recycling all that we can maximises the resources and materials already in use while conserving resources for future generations.
 Recycling is also one of the easiest ways you can contribute to battle large environmental issues by helping to conserve water, reduce energy use, reduce greenhouse emissions, reduce reliance on landfill, conserve natural habitats and more!

 Check what recyclables are accepted at Council’s resource recovery centres and visit the Recycling near you website for more details.